 The White Garden

 The White Garden is a restful sanctuary located just east of the Wards Meadow Fields, in the most wooded part of the Island.
 Birch tree groves light up with stunning white vertical lines of trunk all year around.
-Understory plants compose with white blooming flowers or variegated foliage with white tones.
+Understory plants compose with white blooming flowers or variegated foliage with white tones between spring through autumn.

 Hell Gate Wildflower Meadow

 Overlooking the Hell Gate rapids at the Park’s southeastern tip, the Hell Gate Wildflower Meadow is filled with perennials native to the Northeast.
-Weed barrier bio-degradable paper, plugs and seed mixes were used to create this garden oasis.
 The meadow is a unique ecosystem, providing food and shelter for diverse pollinators and other insects.
 The public experiences a moment of biodiversity garden oasis.
 Find a place to sit and enjoy the view of the East River.

 Freshwater Wetlands Wildflower Meadow